johnlee4/CoCoCoNet/README.md

 **Using genes ...**

-  "That I provide only" will construct a network using only selected genes
+  "That I provide only" will construct the network using only selected genes.

   "That I provide plus __ more" will select the most closely related genes not in the provided set.
 Here we define the "relation" as having the largest weighted degree of edges connected to the provided genes.